KrisKusano/project-org-example/results/notebook.md

   * Cancelation Reason
   * Cumulative Distribution of Delay Time

+After one session of writting lots of utility functions for MATLAB, I thought to myself: "Wouldn't this just be easier in R?"
+So I started to write an R script to do the analysis (`roa_vs_iad.r`).
 ### Results

-### Conclusions

-### GitHub commit
+I wrote the results in a LaTeX document in the `doc/2014-05-23/paper.tex`.

 ### Other notes
 * I discovered that some of the fields (e.g. `origin`, `crs_dep_time`) are enclosed in double quotes.
-Wrote a shell script to remove them.
+Wrote a shell script to remove them (`results/2014-05-23/processed/rm_double_quotes.sh`).
+The double quotes was an issue when I was writting in MATLAB, but R in it's infinite wisdom does not care.
+I left the shell script in the git repo so I can look at it later.